mongodb/leafygreen-ui/packages/popover/README.md

 | Prop    | Type          | Description                                                                                                                                                                                         | Default |
 | ------- | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- |
 | `refEl` | `HTMLElement` | You can supply a `refEl` prop, if you do not want the popover to be positioned relative to it's nearest parent.
 Ref to the element to which the popover component should be positioned relative to. | `null`  |

-_Any other properties will be spread on the popover-content container_